 A New Direction

 That was my marker point.
-I was posting more, but wasn’t even practicing any SEO (search engine optimisation).
-The only investment I was putting in was time and a little marketing by sharing my posts to my socials.
+I was posting more but wasn’t even practising any SEO (search engine optimisation).
+The only investment I was putting in was time and a little marketing by sharing my posts on my socials.
 Yet, the difference in traffic was too glaring to ignore.

 By the end of January 2021, I’d exceeded my total views for all of 2020 by more than 50% in a single month with some effort.
 Search engines (organic search) moved into third place of referral visitors to my site, second to Facebook and WordPress Reader.

 As of now, I have a number of posts ranking on the first page on Google for my keywords.
 I’ve gone back and updated a number of posts that were ranking even without being optimised.